 Health, wellbeing & recovery

-Key to NOAH’s work is the wide range of services that are available at the Day Centre.
+Key to NOAH’s work is the wide range of services that are available at the Welfare Centre.
 Our holistic approach ensures that people have the best possible opportunities and that we can address in one place the wide range of issues that they are facing.

-We try to encourage people to get involved and participate in a wide range of activities and so we run a variety of workshops.
-We help people with debt and addiction issues.
 A recent donation has enabled us to transform our kitchen into a training area where our chef teaches people to cook tasty food from basic ingredients.
 It is all part of helping them toward independence.